abeni8/abeni8/README.md

 - Major: Computational and Systems Biology
 - Minor: Data Science Engineering

 - 🔭 I have worked on **SomniGuard**, a smart sleep mask as part of UCLA BMES Design Team!
+You can find the website here: https://sleepmask.github.io/somniguard.github.io/
 - 🌱 I’m currently learning how to build a web app from scratch and display live data.

 ---